How to apply

 Our recruitment process is designed to be both fair and effective.
 To help you get started here are some things you need to know before you apply and what you can expect from our selection process.

-Your application will be assessed against the criteria in the job description.
+Your application will be assessed against the criteria in the job description and person specification.
 Read it carefully and make sure you demonstrate how your skills, knowledge, experience and behaviours match all the criteria.
 Use specific examples to fully explain when, where and what was involved.

 Have you taken a look at our values and behaviours to see if we're a good fit for you?

 What you need to know before you apply